CroissanceCommune/autonomie/ADMIN.rst

 Create the mysql tables::

-    create database egw;
+    create database autonomie;
-    grant all privileges on egw.* to egw@localhost identified by "egw";
+    grant all privileges on autonomie.* to autonomie@localhost identified by "autonomie";
     flush privileges;

 Install autonomie::